 Certain medications for anxiety or sleep

-Certain medications for bladder problems like oxybutynin, tolterodine
+Certain medications for bladder problems, such as oxybutynin, tolterodine

-Certain medications for depression like amitriptyline, fluoxetine, sertraline
+Certain medications for depression, such as amitriptyline, fluoxetine, sertraline

-Certain medications for Parkinson's disease like benztropine, trihexyphenidyl
+Certain medications for Parkinson disease, such as benztropine, trihexyphenidyl

-Certain medications for seizures like carbamazepine, lamotrigine, phenobarbital, phenytoin, primidone, valproic acid, zonisamide
+Certain medications for seizures, such as carbamazepine, lamotrigine, phenobarbital, phenytoin, primidone, valproic acid, zonisamide

-Certain medications for stomach problems like dicyclomine, hyoscyamine
+Certain medications for stomach problems, such as dicyclomine, hyoscyamine

-Certain medications that treat or prevent blood clots like warfarin, enoxaparin, dalteparin, apixaban, dabigatran, and rivaroxaban
+Certain medications that treat or prevent blood clots, such as warfarin, enoxaparin, dalteparin, apixaban, dabigatran, rivaroxaban